rnaveensrinivas/git/README.md

    - Resetting rewrites commit history, which can lead to issues in collaborative projects if the commits have been shared.
 Use with caution!

 4. **Safe Usage**:
-   - Reset private commits that haven’t been pushed.
+   - Reset private commits that haven't been pushed.
    - Avoid resetting shared commits to prevent conflicts.
 -
 ### Reverting Commits